Was Jesus a Real Person?

 Epilogue

 I am not a historian, nor have I been trained academically in religious dogmas.
 The above piece reflects my own findings and opinions on the subject.
 It is a reaction to the discussions that often muddy faith and evidence together.
-These are two distinct and opposite paradigms of contemplating existence - both valid, but one must earnestly own which paradigm one's thoughts belong.
-When I reference facts, it is based on mainstream literature on the topics and follows what I believe to be the consensus orientation.
+These are two distinct and opposite paradigms of contemplating existence — both valid, but one must earnestly own which paradigm one's thoughts belong.
+When I reference facts, they are based on mainstream literature on these topics and reflect what I believe to be the consensus orientation.
 It is historicity.
 Remember, lack of historicity does not mean it wasn't so.
 It just means we have no evidence if it was so.

 For reference, I can recommend the following books: